falsandtru/pjax-api/gh-pages/api/pjax/index.md

 ## #replace(url: string): boolean

-Go to URL with replacing.
+Go to URL with replacing the current URL.

 ```ts
 new Pjax({}).replace('/');